-We couldn't really end this list without at least a mention for Apple's classic free video editing software for Mac.
+We couldn't really end this list without at least a mention of Apple iMovie, the classic free video editing software for Mac.
 If you're a Mac owner, the program should already be pre-loaded on to your machine.
-But if you're editing amateur, it shouldn't be overlooked - bloatware, this is not.
+But if you're an editing amateur, it shouldn't be overlooked – bloatware, this is not.

 So what results can Apple iMovie achieve?
-Well, 'results' is the right word as the finish and sheen you get from an iMovie-made video are much better than you'd expect from a freebie.
-It's really easy to make your footage sing and you'll be surprised how quick and straightforward it is to finalise a polished-looking (and sounding) edit.
+Well, 'results' is the right word, as the finish and sheen you get from an iMovie-made video are much better than you'd expect from a freebie.
+It's really easy to make your footage sing and you'll be surprised how quick and straightforward it is to knock together a polished-looking (and sounding) edit.

-Plus, if your laptop of choice is a recent Pro, then this is one of the programs that has fully functioning Touch Bar support.
-Although we'd like to see support for 360-degree video and multi-cam editing added to future iterations as priorities.
+If your laptop of choice is a recent MacBook Pro, then this is one of the programs that has fully functioning Touch Bar support.
+Although we'd like to see support for 360-degree video and multi-cam editing added to future iterations.